-However, the Freedom Unlimited offers a very competitive cashback rate of 5% on travel purchases made through the Chase Ultimate Rewards portal, 3% cashback at restaurants (including delivery and takeout, 3% on drugstore purchases, and 1.5% on all other purchases.
+The Freedom Unlimited offers a very competitive cashback rate of 5% on travel purchases made through the Ultimate Rewards portal, 3% cashback on dining (including delivery and takeout), 3% on drugstore purchases, and 1.5% on all other purchases.

 Citi Double Cash

 Similar to the Chase Freedom offerings, the Citi Double Cash is billed as a cashback credit card, but earns rewards that can be transferred as Citi ThankYou Rewards if you have either a Citi Premier or a Citi Prestige.
 While Citi’s transfer partner list is still growing, the return rate on the Citi Double Cash is 2% on all purchases, and the card currently offers 0% interest for 18 months on purchases and balance transfers.
 That makes this credit card a strong contender during the coronavirus outbreak.